 The Thousand Islands Playhouse Podcast

-Finding it difficult to stay creative this summer?
+Finding it difficult to stay creative?
 Each week, join Associate Artistic Director Sophia Fabiilli and Company Manager Marta McDonald as they share a drink and speak to actors, directors, and designers about using their creativity at home during the pandemic.
 If you have a passion for art and theatre, and want to get creative yourself, this At Home Edition is for you!

 Richard Lam: Pandemic Jams